OREO (ORE) Market Capitalization Tops $25.09

-OREO (ORE) traded 42% higher against the dollar during the 24-hour period ending at 15:00 PM E.T. on September 12th.
-Over the last seven days, OREO has traded up 50% against the dollar.
-One OREO coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-OREO has a market cap of $25.09 and $330.00 worth of OREO was traded on exchanges in the last 24 hours.
+OREO (ORE) traded up 42% against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on September 14th.
+One OREO coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+In the last week, OREO has traded 50% higher against the U.S. dollar.
+OREO has a market capitalization of $25.09 and approximately $330.00 worth of OREO was traded on exchanges in the last day.

 - Open Rights Exchange (ORE) traded 0.2% lower against the dollar and now trades at $0.0090 or 0.00000042 BTC.